pawanpaudel93/web-bundlr/README.md

 ### ViteJS

 ------------
+> __Note__: Use hash router for react, vue and svelte accordingly.

 Examples of react, vue and svelte using vite is included in the examples folder.

+### Configuration

-> And now you have to add config file for web-bundlr to upload the production build to arweave.
+And now you have to add config file for web-bundlr to upload the production build to arweave.

 Run this command to add configuration file for web-bundlr.